intelligentplant/AppStoreConnect.Adapters/src/DataCore.Adapter.Abstractions/README.md

 Adapter implementers can pick and choose which features they want to provide.
 For example, the `DataCore.Adapter.RealTimeData` namespace defines interfaces for features related to real-time process data (searching for available tags, requesting snapshot tag values, performing various types of historical data queries, and so on).
 An individual adapter can implement features related to process data, alarm and event sources, and alarm and event sinks, as required.

+Every feature defines a URI that uniquely identifies the feature.
+URIs for well-known features are defined [here](./WellKnownFeatures.cs).

 ## Standard Features